Preparing for cancer surgery: what you need to know to maximize the success of your treatmentRuslan Dorfman

 Broad pharmacogenetic tests such as Pillcheck can be a vital tool to help you and your doctors navigate medication decisions for your cancer surgery, pain, and nausea management.
 Order Pillcheck today to get your results before the planned cancer surgery to maximize the success of your treatment.

 The key points to remember:

-- Pain management is extremely important after cancer surgery as well as before it.
+- Pain management is extremely important after cancer surgery.
 People whose cancer pain is not well-controlled run a higher risk of developing chronic pain.
-Studies have shown that effective pain management can make a difference in cancer survival rates as well.
+Studies have shown that effective pain management can make a difference in cancer survival rates.

-- Effective anti-nausea management makes a big difference to patient comfort after surgery as well as during chemotherapy treatment if you require it.
+- Effective anti-nausea management makes a big difference in patient comfort after surgery and during chemotherapy treatment if you require it.